payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 A `waterline` marks a baseline or limit value that should be marked in the graph with a extra line.

-The `alarming` and `critical` can be used to to devide the graph into 3 classified areas.
+The `alarming` and `critical` can be used to to divide the graph into 3 classified areas.

 When `alarming` is less then `critical`
 * _normal_ is `alarming` and below